scottlawsonbc/audio-reactive-led-strip/README.md

-# Dancy Pi: Audio Reactive LEDs
+# Dancy Pi: Audio Reactive LEDs - No Mic

 This repo is my implementation of Scott Lawson's work.
 I did my best to simplify the installation process.
 The original Readme text can be found below my updated Readme.